7+ years' experience in project management in commercial/civic and/or high-end residential landscape architecture.

 - Leadership and mentorship of internal teammates.

-- For all direct reports – hold individual Quarterly Conversation and meaningful performance reviews geared toward individual support and growth.
+- For all direct reports – hold individual quarterly conversation and meaningful performance reviews geared toward individual support and growth.

 - Participate in weekly PM Coordination Meetings to provide project and staffing updates to Studio Director.